soundpress/RulesOfNYC/docs/c46/index.rst

    (1) unless the applicant possesses a franchise to install, maintain and operate public pay telephones on, over and under the streets and other inalienable property of the City;

-   (2) unless the applicant has, where required, obtained the consent of the owner or commercial lessee of a building as provided in § 6-34 of this chapter;
+   (2) unless the applicant has, where required, obtained the consent of the owner or commercial lessee of a building as provided in 67 RCNY § 6-34;

    (3) where a public pay telephone will unreasonably interfere with the use of a street by the public or where it will unreasonably interfere with the use of the abutting property.